dgroomes/my-software/README.md

   up using `navi`.
 * [ ] Consider restoring (at `b3154dde` and before) my usage of markdownlint.
 I still like it, but I just never got used to using it. learn them better.
 I think I should pare down the larger one-liners.
-* [x] DONE Properly add Nushell steps to instructions.
-Bootstrapping is important.
 * [ ] Consider restoring (at `b3154dde` and before) my Postgres-related Bash functions.
 These were hard fought and useful.
 Maybe reimplement in
   Nushell.
 Alternatively, I often use Postgres in Docker.
 But still.
 (Same is true of the Mongo functions but not sure how much I'll ever use Mongo again.)
 * [ ] Why isn't `enter_accept = true` working for Atuin?
 It has no effect.
-* [x] DONE `pipx` shell completion is broken.
-It's working in bash.
-Not sure why not working in Nushell.
-Strange, even `BASH_COMPLETION_INSTALLATION_DIR=/opt/homebrew/opt/bash-completion@2 ./one-shot-bash-completion.bash "pipx "` works.
-* [x] DONE `brew` completion doesn't work.
-* [x] DONE Create a `java-body-omitter` program that works just like the `go-body-omitter` program but for Java.
-* [x] DONE Can I get rid of `bb`?
-I no longer have a need for the speed-up of bb and also my spread of bash files is tiny now because I'm on Nushell.
-The catalyst is that `brew shellenv` is misbehaving now because it overwrites the PATH with some hardcoded stuff... not going to bother figuring that out.
-* [x] DONE Split out instructions into own directory.
-It's worked well but now this repo is `my-software`, much more broad.

 ## Finished Wish List Items